 Treatment for insulin resistance

-Here, we focus a lot on reducing sugar and refined carbohydrates in favor of clean protein sources, healthy fats, high fiber and whole foods.
+When treating blood sugar issues and insulin resistance, we focus a lot on reducing sugar and refined carbohydrates in favor of clean protein sources, healthy fats, high fiber and whole foods.

 Often, these lifestyle changes alone are enough to reverse this all-too-common trend.

-Natural supplements that can help with blood sugar include alpha lipoic acid, chromium, cinnamon, and green tea extract.
+Natural supplements that can help with blood sugar include alpha lipoic acid, chromium, cinnamon and green tea extract.
 Sometimes the medication Metformin is also used.

 Trend #5: HPA Axis dysfunction